cmu-sei/helm-charts/charts/crucible-infra/README.md

 The crucible-infra chart provides the core infrastructure services that the Crucible applications depend on.
 It is designed to be deployed before the `crucible` and `crucible-monitoring` charts.

+**The default values file for this chart is designed as a development deployment typically used with the [Crucible Dev Container](https://github.com/cmu-sei/crucible-development).**

 ### Components

+Chart components are enabled by default, but can be disabled via the values file.

 - **Ingress NGINX**: Routes external traffic to services within the cluster
 - **PostgreSQL**: Primary database for all Crucible applications